 The first thing to remember, with our crazy weather and the fluctuating temperatures outside, we must prepare for Flu Season.
 Also, up to 85 percent of flu-related deaths and 70 percent of flu-related hospitalizations occur in people 65 and older.
-Another key point, our loved ones with chronic diseases are more likely to have problems during the winter months with colds and flu.
-Here are some great tips and suggestions to help not catch the flu.
+Another critical point is that our loved ones with chronic diseases are more likely to have colds and flu problems during winter.
+So here are some Fluat tips and suggestions to help you not catch the flu.

 It often leads to a hospital stay, and sometimes it can be fatal.
 But this condition is easily preventable.
 Also, the proper steps can keep you healthy during the flu season.
-Dealing with this day out and being careful not to catch the flu can cause strain on you, as the caregiver.
+Dealing with this day out and being careful not to catch the flu can cause strain on you as the caregiver.
 Please make sure to take care of yourself during this time.
-It can be difficult to attend to your loved one with the flu, but it’s not impossible.
-With the right knowledge, you can do this.
-Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+It can be challenging to attend to your loved one with the flu, but it’s not impossible.
+With the proper knowledge, you can do this.
+Remember to care for yourself and keep your business going while caregiving.
+I’m here to assist you on this journey; schedule your planning session with me so we can look at how to keep your life and your business running smoothly.

 Compelling evidence of the Flu

-The most compelling evidence, the flu is a very serious illness for all of us, and should not think it is a bad cold.
-It is important to realize, it can be even more serious and life-threatening for your aging loved one.
-For this reason, if you are over the age of 65 or care for someone who is, be sure to do everything you can to protect yourself from the flu.
-Furthermore, if you think you may have the flu, contact your health care provider right away to determine the best course of treatment.
-Overseeing this can cause you to stress because you can’t be in 2 places at one time: taking care of your business and taking care of your loved one.
+The most compelling evidence is that the flu is very serioFluillness for all of us, and we should not think it is a bad cold.
+It is essential to realize it can be even more severe and life-threatening for your aging loved one.
+For this reason, if you are over 65 or care for someone who is, be sure to do everything you can to protect yourself from the flu.
+Furthermore, if you think you may have the flu, contact your healthcare provider immediately to determine the best course of treatment.
+Overseeing this can cause stress because you can’t be in 2 places at one time: taking care of your business and your loved one.
 Look into hiring some help.
-This will allow you to get some rest and also make sure your loved one is properly cared for.
-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks like sending out emails, returning calls, or organizing files.
-Let’s chat about how I can be of service to you so you can take care of your business and your loved one.
+This will allow you to rest and ensure your loved one is properly cared for.
+Or maybe you want to spend more time with your loved one while taking a break from redundant business tasks like sending emails, returning calls, or organizing files.
+Let’s chat about how I can serve you so you can take care of your business and your loved ones.

 Transmission of the Flu

-The transmission of the flu happens when other people are in public coughing and sneezing.
-Also, the transmission usually does not happen as long as you do not come in direct contact with sick people.
-You must stay three feet or more to prevent transmission.
-Secondly, the transmission also can occur through direct contact with sneezing or coughing, followed by touching the nose or mouth.
-While you are caring for a loved one during the winter months, try to use grocery delivery to avoid getting sick.
+The flu transmission happens when otFlu people are in public coughing and sneezing.
+Also, the information usually does not occur as long as you do not contact sick people directly.
+First, you must stay three feet or more to prevent transmission.
+Secondly, the information also occurs through direct contact with sneezing or coughing, followed by touching the nose or mouth.
+While caring for a loved one during the winter, try to use grocery delivery to avoid getting sick.

-It is important to realize, the flu infection begins 24 hours before the onset of illness.
-Not to mention, adults are usually contagious until five days after the onset of symptoms.
-Furthermore, immunocompromised individuals may carry the virus for seven days or more after the onset of symptoms.
+It is essential to realize the flu infection begins 24 hours before the onset of illness.
+Not to mention, adults are usually contagious until five days after symptoms start.
+Furthermore, immunocompromised individuals may carry the virus for seven days or more after symptoms begin.

 As a result, the incubation period for influenza is one to four days, usually two days.

-Worsening of chronic conditions such as asthma, emphysema, and heart disease
+Worsening chronic conditions such as asthma, emphysema, and heart disease

-Get vaccinated each year, preferably by October. furthermore, vaccines are remade yearly because the viruses change.
+Get vaccinated Fluh year, preferably by October.
+Furthermore, vaccines are remade yearly because the viruses change.

 Wash your hands often.
-Also, use an alcohol-based hand cleaner if soap and water are not available.
+Also, use an alcohol-based hand cleaner if soap and water are unavailable.